bbbradsmith/6502vdelay/README.md

  The second-last instruction is a branch to avoid a spurious read from a 3-cycle ZP instruction, but it means the last instruction doubles as a distance to a nearby RTS, which might be a little weird.
  If trying to modify this code, an opcode matrix might be useful reference.

+The extreme version uses a much larger clockslide that is aligned to a page to lower the overhead further.

 If you need hard-coded delays of specific lengths (i.e. decided at compile-time, not run-time) you may find Bisqwit's **fixed-cycle delay code vending machine** useful: